Pseudo-extended Markov chain Monte Carlo: Introduction

 \section{Introduction}

 Markov chain Monte Carlo (MCMC) methods (see, e.g., \citet{brooks2011handbook}) are generally regarded as the gold standard approach for sampling from high-dimensional distributions.
-In particular, MCMC algorithms have been extensively applied within the field of Bayesian statistics \citep{Green2015} to sample from posterior distributions when the posterior density can only be evaluated up to a constant of proportionality.
+In particular, MCMC algorithms have been extensively applied within the field of Bayesian statistics to sample from posterior distributions when the posterior density can only be evaluated up to a constant of proportionality.
 Under mild conditions, it can be shown that asymptotically, the limiting distribution of the samples generated from the MCMC algorithm will converge to the posterior distribution of interest.
 While theoretically elegant, one of the main drawbacks of MCMC methods is that running the algorithm to stationarity can be prohibitively expensive if the posterior distribution is of a complex form, for example, contains multiple unknown modes.
 Notable examples of multi-modality include the posterior over model parameters in mixture models \citep{McLachlan00}, deep neural networks \citep{Neal96}, and differential equation models \citep{Calderhead09}.
-In these settings, the Markov chain can become stuck for long periods of time without fully exploring the posterior distribution.

 In this paper, we present the pseudo-extended Markov chain Monte Carlo method as an approach for augmenting the state-space of the original posterior distribution to allow the MCMC sampler to easily move between areas of high posterior density.
 The pseudo-extended method introduces \textit{pseudo-samples} on the extended space to improve the mixing of the Markov chain.
 To illustrate how this method works, in Figure \ref{fig:1d-mixture} we plot a mixture of two univariate Gaussian distributions (\textit{left}).
 The area of low probability density between the two Gaussians will make it difficult for an MCMC sampler to traverse between them.
 Using the pseudo-extended approach (as detailed in Section \ref{sec:pseudo-extend-targ}), we can extend the state-space to two dimensions (\textit{right}), where on the extended space, the modes are now connected allowing the MCMC sampler to easily mix between them.